 Respect and inclusion impacts more than just the demographic makeup of the workforce.
 Respect, inclusion and diversity strategy influence how organizations go to market, develop strategies, how services are delivered, how workplace culture is established as well how these processes are measured.

 The impact of respect and inclusion can be seen by reviewing several distinct emerging trends.
 The focus of this course is on the following areas / objectives:

-The focus of most business today has become ‘margin enhancement’.
-Reducing costs, increasing revenue and improving the bottom-line has become a part of everyone’s job.
+The focus of most businesses today has become ‘margin enhancement.’
+Reducing costs, increasing revenue, and improving the bottom line have become a part of everyone’s job.
 One of the top expenses of ANY organization today is people and people-related expenses.
-The issue of creating respectful, inclusive workplaces is not an option it is a business requirement.
+The issue of creating respectful, inclusive workplaces is not an option.
+It is a business requirement.

-The expense associated with lost productivity, time spent avoiding the people who have committed acts of incivilities and derailing behaviors is measurable and costly.
+The expense associated with lost productivity, time spent avoiding the people who have committed acts of incivilities, and derailing behaviors are measurable and costly.
 This course identifies and quantifies those costs.
 The impact is felt by ALL employees, not just the executives.
 When budgets are cut….everyone feels it!
-Examples are provided linking the financial impact or workplace respect on the top-line (revenue growth), bottom-line (cost reductions) as well as the pipe-line (recruiting - retention & talent management).
-The focus of this course is on the following areas / objectives:
+Examples are provided linking the financial implications of workplace respect on the top-line (revenue growth), bottom-line (cost reductions), as well as the pipeline (recruiting - retention & talent management).
+The focus of this course is on the following areas/objectives: